turingschool/backend-curriculum-site/module4/projects/quantified-self/quantified-self.md

 #### Broad Front End features

 - CRUD foods
-- Add a food to Diary (meal/day combo)
+- Add a food to a meal
-- Compare calories to goals (meal and daily)
+- Compare calories to goals (meal and total)
 - View calorie calculations in diary
 - All of that without refreshing the page
 - Data persists across refreshes